 Next, either 1) scan your vaccination record directly into the app.
 “Note: CommonPass does not accept CDC vaccination card uploads.”
 Or, 2) for test results, “select the lab where you were tested and log into the lab portal through the CommonPass app or scan or import your SMART Health Card QR.
 Note: you must get tested at a CommonPass compatible lab.”
 Then, use the CommonPass and the pass ID number as the exception method in the Safe Travels Portal.

 CLEAR Health Pass.

-On Friday, Hawaii’s first vaccination passport partnership with CLEAR Health Pass was announced.
-This can be used by all passengers 18 and older.
+CLEAR Health Pass can be used by all passengers 18 and older.
 CLEAR’s no-cost mobile phone app’s health pass allows 1) vaccine verification or 2) negative test results to be uploaded.